 *Growth projections are for the broader category “Natural and Physical Science Professionals”.

 The number of scientists increased at around 1.6% from 2006 to 2013.
-Since then, employment has increased and is expected to continue growing at more than 3% out to 2026.
+Since then, employment has increased and is projected to grow strongly to 2023 and continue growing at 1.8% per year out to 2028.

 Source: Statistics NZ Census and MBIE projections

 Some specific scientist occupations are on Immigration New Zealand’s long-term skill shortage list.
 These are:

 The long-term skill shortage list always applies for all regions.
 If an occupation is on the list, it indicates the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.